 2. Grey Hair Glaze

-Gray hair glaze can transform your blonde locks into something impressing like the example above!
-Use as many tubes as needed to be sure you are covering all the hair evenly!
+If you have naturally gray or silver hair, a clear glaze will enhance your natural tone by removing dullness and putting a protective, high-shine shield on each strand Use as many tubes as needed to be sure you are covering all the hair evenly!
 If you want to preserve this color, a glaze will be a real aid because it puts a shield on each thread so the color won’t easily fade away.

 3. Black Hair Glaze